bramtayl/LightQuery.jl/test/src/index.md

 ((faa, "04G"), (name, "Lansdowne Airport"), (lat, 41.1304722), (lon, -80.6195833), (alt, 1044), (tz, -5), (dst, "A"), (tzone, "America/New_York"))
 ```

-You'll probably notice this doesn't look like the NamedTuples you're probably familiar with.
-I've created a homemade version of NamedTuples.
+Notice this doesn't look like the `NamedTuples` you're probably familiar with.
+I've created a homemade version of `NamedTuples`.
+Use the [`@name`](@ref) macro to turn NamedTuples into named tuples and symbols into `Name`s.

-As a start, I want to rename so that I understand what the columns mean.
-I use the [`@name`] macro to switch to my version of named tuples.
+Rename so that we understand what the columns mean.

 ```jldoctest dplyr
 julia> airport =